Phyllostachys aurea (golden bamboo)

 Means of Movement and DispersalTop of page

-P. aurea has been widely introduced as an ornamental in both temperate and tropical areas of the world (Gucker, 2009).
-P. aurea has also been introduced for making fishing poles, walking sticks, umbrella and fan handles and pipe stems (McClure, 1957).
+Phyllostachys aurea has been widely introduced as an ornamental in both temperate and tropical areas of the world (Gucker, 2009).
+P. aurea has also been introduced for its use in making fishing poles, walking sticks, umbrella and fan handles and pipe stems (McClure, 1957).

 Pathway CausesTop of page